EliAndrewC/l7r/setting/l7r.md

 Because Toshi Ranbo is a place with people from every clan, the campaign needed non-Crane, non-Imperial characters.
 A trio of Dragon magistrates filled that role - nicknamed "the Dragon PCs" even though they were NPCs, because they acted the way that PCs usually act!
 Here's the writeup for those characters.

-A trio of Dragon magistrates has recently arrived and joined the staff of Mirumoto Yagura, the Dragon clan ambassador to the city of Toshi Ranbo.
+A trio of Dragon magistrates has recently arrived and joined the staff of Mirumoto Yagura, the Dragon Clan ambassador to the city of Toshi Ranbo.

 Mirumoto Kiyoshi is a blunt-spoken bushi who doesn't bother to dress up her words in diplomatic language.
 She doesn't go out of her way to offend, but when discussing people she freely offers her opinion, whether good or bad.
 Her observations are usually cynical, especially regarding the goals of the city government.
 If given the opportunity, she will brag about her dueling skills, and she will be quick to take offense if provoked.